-Transformational change will be delivered by schools’ shared endeavour to improve learning, guarantee fair access, and stronger accountability
+Transformational change will be delivered by schools’ shared endeavour to improve learning, guarantee fair access, and establish stronger accountability.

-Whilst noting many stunning successes, the Commission’s report concludes that driving excellence in teaching and learning particularly requires schools to focus rigorously on what’s happening in classrooms, with greater expectations around collaboration and school to school support.
+Whilst noting many stunning successes, Unleashing Greatness concludes that driving excellence in teaching and learning particularly requires schools to focus rigorously on what’s happening in classrooms, with greater expectations around collaboration and school to school support.

-Set up by the Pearson Think Tank and the RSA to examine the long term impact of academisation on educational outcomes, the Commission’s Report, Unleashing Greatness, argues that the Government must apply a more systematic approach towards implementing the next phase of the academies programme as well as a forensic focus on teaching quality if its transformative potential is to be truly realised.
+Set up by the Pearson Think Tank and the RSA to examine the long term impact of academisation on educational outcomes, the Commission’s Report argues that the Government must apply a more systematic approach towards implementing the next phase of the academies programme as well as a forensic focus on teaching quality if its transformative potential is to be truly realised.